CancerRegistryOfNorway/NORDCAN/nordcan_participant_instructions/README.txt

 ### Recommended R-version
 We recommend using R 4.0.3 for running nordcan.R version 9.3_1.3.
-There might be issues if trying to rund on R 4.2.0 or higher version.
+There might be issues if trying to run on R 4.2.0 or higher version.

 ### Contact info